Open Access for REF

 In certain circumstances a paper can be submitted to the REF even though it does not comply with the REF Open Access Policy.
 Permitted exceptions are outlined on the Exceptions for the REF page alongside the action that authors need to take.
 It is always better to seek advice as early as possible in the process.

-- Exceptions for the REF 2021 Open Access policy
+- Exceptions for the REF 2029 Open Access policy from 1st January 2026 to 31st December 2028

 Deposit exceptions